 eToro is a multi-asset platform which offers both investing in stocks and cryptoassets, as well as trading CFDs.

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-81% of retail investor accounts lose money when trading CFDs with this provider.
+Please note that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+51% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.

 Copy Trading does not amount to investment advice.
 The value of your investments may go up or down.
 Your capital is at risk.

-eToro USA LLC does not offer CFDs and neither does it represent or assume any responsibility for the accuracy or completeness of the content of this publication, prepared by WallStreetZen, as a partner, using information available and public and not specific to the eToro entity.
+eToro USA LLC does not offer CFDs and makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication, which has been prepared by our partner utilizing publicly available non-entity specific information about eToro.

 Final Word: Best Investment Opportunities That Aren’t Stocks